 When a user visits our site a cookie may be placed on their machine.
 Where a user has visited us before, the cookie may be read each time they re-visit the site.
 We do not use this technology to access any other personal information of a user in our records and a user cannot be personally identified from a cookie.

 If a user chooses not to have their browser accept cookies from our site, they are still able to view the text on their screens.

 We may use personal information to advise the individual concerned of new services and marketing initiatives that we think may be of interest to them.
 Those who prefer not to receive information about our services or seminars can contact our Privacy Officer and request to be removed from the relevant circulation list.
 Contact details for our Privacy Officer appear at the end of this policy.

 We will not disclose personal information to a third party to enable that party to direct market their products or services to an individual, unless that individual has expressly consented to that disclosure.
 We may require written confirmation of a request to be removed from our circulation list, for example where legislation requires us to provide particular communications to the individual concerned.

 Updating your information

 We ask that you tell us of any changes to the personal information we hold about you.
-You may notify our Privacy Officer (whose contact details appear at the end of this policy) at any time to request that your personal information is amended or updated.
+You may notify our Privacy Officer at any time to request that your personal information is amended or updated.
 We will then take reasonable steps to correct the information in the manner requested.